-Mr. and Mrs. H. H. Henderson and Mr. and Mrs. Elmer Bobst are entertaining large din-The Phi Delta Psi fraternity is having a dancing party at the Inn Friday evening.
+Mr. and Mrs. H. H. Henderson and Mr. and Mrs. Elmer Bobst are entertaining large dinner parties for the dance Saturday evening.
+The Phi Delta Psi fraternity is having a dancing party at the Inn Friday evening.
 Miss Mary Hopping entertained about forty of her young friends Thursday afternoon in honor of her sixth birthday.

 Mrs. Sinclair Lewis is visiting her mother, Mrs. Hegger.
-Mr. Lewis is at present traveling in South America.
+Mr. Lewis is at present travel-ing in South America.

 Miss Ranlett entertained the children of her dancing classes a unique afternoon party last Saturday.

-Mr. and Mrs. Kropps entertained at dinner in the sun par-
+Mr. and Mrs. Kropps entertained at dinner in the sun parlast Saturday evening.

-for last Saturday evening.